jeremyfprice/lttj/README.md

-# fuzzy-guacamole
+# Learning to Teach with Technology for Justice

-Learning to Teach with Technology for Justice
+A manuscript work-in-progress.